Scattering amplitudes versus potentials in nuclear effective field theory: search for a potential compromise: Perturbation theory in r-space

-\subsection{Linear Fits}
+\subsection{Linear fits}

 The previous description of the calculation of the perturbative phase shifts assumes that the EFT potential is perfectly well-known.
-It happens that the contributions to the EFT potential can be further subdivided into a finite-range and a contact-range piece
+As has been already discussed, the contributions to the EFT potential can be further subdivided into a finite- and contact-range piece